-Course Objectives: This is a team-taught course that uses an English "tutorial" style approach to give all entry students in the BNP area a solid background in the areas of neuropharmacology, neuroanatomy and neurophysiology.
+Course Objectives: This is a team-taught course that uses an English "tutorial" style approach to give all entry students in the cognitive neuroscience area a solid background in the areas of neuropharmacology, neuroanatomy and neurophysiology.
 Your reading assignments are outlined on this syllabus and you should come to class prepared to answer questions related to the readings.
 You can also use class time to clear up confusion regarding information in the readings.
-The course will be "team-taught" primarily by Dr. Mark Prendergast, Dr. Mike Bardo and Dr. Susan Barron, with a guest presenter (Dr. John Littleton, MD, PhD) toward the end of the semester.
-If you have any general questions, please reach out to Dr. Barron since she is the instructor of record for this semester.
+The course will be "team-taught" primarily by Drs.
+Bardo, Barron and Prendergast, with a guest presenters (Drs.
+Michael Wesley and Lauren Whitehurst) toward the end of the semester.
+If you have any general questions, please reach out to Dr. Bardo since he is the instructor of record for this semester.
 If you have specific questions about a discussion or topic, please reach out to the faculty member who covered that lecture.